snowplow/documentation/docs/collecting-data/collecting-from-own-applications/flutter-tracker/sessions-and-data-model/index.md

 sidebar_position: 5000
 ---

-The Flutter tracker gives you the option to adopt the [Snowplow mobile data model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/legacy/dbt-mobile-data-model/index.md) across all supported platforms – Android, iOS, and Web.
-In contrast with the [web data model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/legacy/dbt-web-data-model/index.md) which builds on page view and page ping events, the mobile data model uses screen view events.
-The mobile data model was chosen in order to make event tracking consistent across all supported Flutter platforms.
+The Flutter tracker gives you the option to adopt the [Snowplow Unified data model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md) across all supported platforms – Android, iOS, and Web.

-In addition to adopting screen view events, the mobile data model defines that sessions are represented using a [context entity](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow/client_session/jsonschema/1-0-1).
+In addition to adopting screen view events, the unified data model defines that sessions are represented using a [context entity](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow/client_session/jsonschema/1-0-1) where it exists.
 Concretely, the `client_session` context entity is added to all tracked events if session tracking is enabled in the tracker configuration (through the `sessionContext` property).
 This entity consists of the following properties:

 | Attribute | Description | Required? |
 | --- | --- | --- |